 Ever since Nvidia introduced their G-Sync Compatible standard in 2019, it's never been easier to take advantage of a monitor's variable refresh rate technology.
 If a monitor is G-Sync Compatible, it will automatically match your monitor's refresh rate to the number of frames being outputted by your graphics card, ensuring a super smooth gaming experience with no screen tearing.
 If you want to jump to the full list of G-Sync Compatible monitors or find out how to enable G-Sync on your monitor, just click the links below.

 Before Nvidia introduced their G-Sync Compatible driver, monitors fell into two categories: Nvidia G-Sync monitors, which required you to own an Nvidia graphics card, and AMD Freesync monitors, which (you guessed it) worked with AMD graphics cards.
-You can find out more about each technology in our dedicated G-Sync vs Freesync article.
 Now, though, thanks to Nvidia's G-Sync Compatible driver, Nvidia graphics card owners can also buy an AMD Freesync monitor and still take advantage of the screen's variable refresh rate tech.
-This opens up loads more of today's best gaming monitors for you, and means you can take advantage of some of the better gaming monitor deals out there, too.
+This opens up loads more of today's best gaming monitors for you, too.

 I should point out, of course, that while Nvidia's G-Sync Compatible driver technically works with every Freesync monitor, only some Freesync monitors have been officially certified as such.
 That's because in order to get a big 'C' G-Sync Compatible badge, the monitor must have been tested and approved by Nvidia themselves.
 This guarantees that you'll get a good G-Sync-like experience on your monitor free of any stutter, blinking, pulsing or other visual defects that can sometimes occur when inferior Freesync monitors are paired with Nvidia cards, and it help gives you extra confidence when it comes to buying a new gaming monitor.